AndrewJGregory/open-links/README.md

 });
 ```

+This code doesn't take into account malformed URLs (empty or missing http://), but it covers the idea of how the extension itself works.
 Whenever a tab is updated, this script listens for that the `title` of the tab is correct and that the page is completey loaded. `Interview Database` is the title of the internal website we use to keep track of materials.
 When the tab has loaded, attribute selectors are used to select the links and those urls as a message to the same background script.
 Now, the listener for `chrome.runtime.onMessage` will be triggered, and new tabs will be _exactly_ to the right of the tab.

 ### Future Improvements